 Tiramisu with Cream Cheese is a delicious recipe to try the next time you serve an Italian dinner for your family!
 Filled with coffee-flavored custard cream and freshly whipped cream layered between ladyfinger cookies and topped with a heavy sprinkling of baking cocoa.
 So yummy.

-Hazelnut Chocolate Espresso Gelato is one of my favorite Italian desserts.
+This recipe for Hazelnut Chocolate Espresso Gelato is one of my favorite frozen desserts.
 So creamy and delicious.
 Flavored with hazelnut chocolate and a touch of espresso.
 It’s so much better than anything you can buy in the store.

 The first time I tasted a Pizzelle, I fell in love with the light, crispy cookie.
 They have a lovely design, practically melt in your mouth, and are perfect with a cup of tea or coffee.